rpeszek/my-blogs/thoughts.markdown

   Haskell comes close, except for its support of literal strings.
 You can easily do a lot of bad with literal strings.

 * Java Streams have a very interesting take on referential transparency.
-  If you execute a closure twice the second call will fail.
+  If you execute a stream twice the second attempt will fail.

 * Rainbow Bikeshed.
 If a bikeshed had all colors, how would we discuss it?